AhaLabs/witme/README.md

   - generates ts files from a `.wit` file (defaults `index.wit` -> `./ts/*`).
 This builds on [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen)
 - `witme near json`
   - generates a json schema for the inputs to a schema from the typescript (defaults `./ts/index.ts` --> `index.schema.json`), which uses [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator).
+- `witme near inject`
+  - writes data into a the custom section of a Wasm binary.

 ## Extensions